 Beam Me Up, Scotty!: The loading screen quote at the top of the Main page is often misquoted as "wait warmly" instead of "watch warmly".

 Hong Meiling - China is so widespread that even ZUN has admitted to using it.
 Before that it was Kurenai Misuzu, the Japanese pronunciation of the Chinese characters that make up her name.
-An ongoing debate over whether her name was supposed to use the Chinese or Japanese pronunciation was in fact the source of the "China" nickname, which was offered as a compromise because being Chinese was her main identifying trait anyway.
-It's used less and less often these days now that Meiling is more of an established character.
+An ongoing debate over whether her name was supposed to use the Chinese or Japanese pronunciation was, in fact, the source of the "China" nickname, which was offered as a compromise because being Chinese was her main identifying trait anyway.
+It's used less and less often these days, now that Meiling is more of an established character.

-Part of the origin of her nickname was that it was a joke on how chinese things are unreliable, referencing her exaggerated napping status.
+Part of the origin of her nickname was that it was a joke on how Chinese things are unreliable, referencing her exaggerated napping status.
 Part of the reason it's being used less is because many fans don't care for that treatment of her.

-It should be noted that this nickname is so strongly associated with her that "China" redirects to her page on the Touhou wiki.
+This nickname is so strongly associated with her that "China" redirects to her page on the Touhou wiki.

 Sakuya - PAD-Chou/Pad Chief.
 Fans noticed her bust size change considerably between her character art in Embodiment of Scarlet Devil and Immaterial and Missing Power.
 While this is probably because the former's art was done by ZUN, who many believe simply isn't good enough at perspective to draw breasts, the tongue-in-cheek fan theory that she started padding her bra between the two games caught on.
 Fanon has it that mentioning such in her presence is a good way to wind up knifed to death.
 She's also called Sakuya Brando due to her similarities to Dio Brando.
 This really says it all.